2deadmen/PawChainNFT-hackathon/README.md

 <p>The <code>torchvision</code> module is a collection of datasets, models, and transforms for computer vision tasks in PyTorch.
-One of the pre-trained models included in torchvision is AlexNet, which is a deep convolutional neural network that was introduced in 2012 and won the ImageNet Large Scale Visual Recognition Challenge that year.</p>
+One of the pre-trained models included in torch-vision is AlexNet, which is a deep convolutional neural network that was introduced in 2012 and won the ImageNet Large Scale Visual Recognition Challenge that year.</p>

 <pThe pretrained network can classify images into 1000 object categories, such as dogs,cats, mouse, pencil,keyboards ,more animals,etc. The model consists of 5 convolutional layers, 3 fully connected layers, and 1 softmax layer.
 The input to the model is a 224x224 RGB image.</p>